eskay993/gamefiles/silent-hill-3/README.md

 9. On the next screen, click `Browse` under `sh3.exe` and select you patched version of `sh3.exe` from the `No-DVD Patch` that you downloaded in Step 3.
 10. Click `Browse` under `Silent Hill 3 Audio Enhancement Pack` and point to the file you downloaded in Step 4.
 11. Click `Continue` and wait for the various files to download.
-12. Select your resolution when prompted and click `Continue`.
+12. Select your resolution and click `Continue`.
 13. Click `Browse` and point to the directory of the game's setup files that you extracted in Step 2.
 14. Let the installer do it's thing.
 It may appear to hang for a bit... just leave it to finish.
 15. Towards the end, `Reloaded-II Mod Loader` will launch and start downloading updates. **IMPORTANT: Let it finish it's updates!**